mwheeler235/opensea-rest/README.md

 <img src="https://github.com/datavizhokie/opensea-rest/blob/main/img/brick_mortar_vs_cryptovoxel.png" width="500" height="200">

 Using RMSE/target mean is clearly not a good comparison for these drastically different price scales.
 Further metric interpretation is warranted.
 However, viewing the spread of actual vs. predicted, the brick and mortar model performs much better.
-Additionally the Crtypo model is overfitting which can be remediated.
+Additionally the Crypto model is overfitting which can be remediated.

 ## Next Steps